Photo by Hans Vivek

 The Philippines is a teeming hotbed for young and dynamic startups with a socially conscious twist.
 There are businesses creating jewelry out of old T-shirts, bag companies born to preserve indigenous cultures, and beach blankets that fight sand erosion.
-The ecosystem of social enterprises in Philippines shares similarities with the startup mecca of San Francisco, and Jérôme and I were fortunate enough to find ourselves there.
+The ecosystem of social enterprises in Philippines shares similarities with Silicon Valley of San Francisco, and Jérôme and I were fortunate enough to find ourselves there.

 Here are our five major takeaways about social entrepreneurship after immersing ourselves in the active and innovative social enterprise scene of the Philippines.

 1. IT’S EASY TO MAKE MONEY.
 IT’S HARD TO MAKE IT ETHICALLY.